 There are plenty of ways you can take proactive measures that will help you prepare your business for a hurricane.

-Here are a few of them from the National Hurricane Survival Initiative:
+Here are 10 tips from the National Hurricane Survival Initiative:

 - Hire a professional roofer to determine if your company's roof needs to be reinforced or replaced.